SAP-samples/teched2023-DA260/exercises/dd2/README.md

 ![](images/Source_Connection.jpg)

-Then in the pop-up dialog, please select the connection to SAP S/4HANA by selecting *S4_HANA*:
+Then in the pop-up dialog, please select the connection to SAP S/4HANA by selecting the connection *S4_HANA*:

 ![](images/S4HANA_Source.jpg)